alexplumb/material-ui-phone-number/README.md

-# material-ui-phone-number
+# mui-phone-input-ssr
 An SSR-friendly, highly customiable Material UI React phone number input component with auto number formatting.
+This repo exists as a temporary workaround for server-side rendering issues.

 Based on the excellent [material-ui-phone-number](https://github.com/alexplumb/material-ui-phone-number), based on [react-phone-input-2](https://github.com/bl00mber/react-phone-input-2), based on [react-phone-input](https://github.com/razagill/react-phone-input).

+Additional credit to Nathaniel Allred ([@neallred](https://github.com/neallred)).

 It uses @material-ui/core/TextField for rendering the phone input and looks like this: